weitieda/ios-weather-app-mvvm/README.md

 ![preiview](preview/preview.gif)

 ## Installation
-Clone or download the project, navigate to `Config` folder, create a file `Key.swift`, then build.
-You're good to go.
+Clone or download the project, navigate to `Config` folder, create a file `Key.swift`, then build and run.
 ```
 import Foundation